-The appliance is fitted with a versatile multifuel grate and the appliance has been tested and approved burning dry, well-seasoned logs (<20% moisture e.g. Ready To Burn certified) or briquetted Maxibrite smokeless fuel.
-These are the recommended fuels.
-For other fuels please contact the manufacturer for advice.
+The appliance is fitted with a wood burning grate and the appliance has been tested and approved burning dry, well-seasoned logs (<20% moisture e.g. Ready To Burn certified).
+This is the recommended fuel.
+For any other fuels please contact the manufacturer for advice.